Madison County CASA Staff

 Dr. Linda Theus is the Department Chair of Business at Lane College.
 She has taught at the college level throughout West Tennessee over her long career in education.
 Dr. Theus is an active member of the Jackson community, serving as a Rise to Read mentor, an Educational Board Member of the Federal Reserve, a former United Way of West Tennessee Board Member, and a 2020 Sterling Award Honoree Recipient.
 Dr. Theus has served on the Madison County CASA Board since 2020.

-Nathan D. Tilly is a Jackson attorney with Pentecost, Glenn, & Mauldin.
+Nathan D. Tilly is a Jackson attorney and partner with Pentecost, Glenn, & Mauldin.
 Nathan graduated from Union University and attended law school at the University of Tennessee College of Law in Knoxville.
 Nathan and his wife Rachel have two sons and are active members at Fellowship Bible Church.
 As an attorney, Nathan has been appointed in several cases as a guardian ad litem to represent abused and neglected children.
 While serving as a guardian ad litem, Nathan has found that too often more children need strong advocates to represent their best interests.
 He hopes that by serving on the board, he will be able to assist CASA in growing and becoming even more successful in advocating for the best interests of the abused and neglected children of Madison County.
 Nathan has served on the Madison County CASA Board since 2016.